paulocv/Rtrend-fluH/docs/setup_guide.md

 This document guides trough the process to setup the Rtrend FluH on your computer, including its dependencies.
 This process is tested for on MacOS.

+Steps 1 and 2 require some installation and manual configuration.
+Once you reach Step 3, the repo will be downloaded, so it should be a matter of running the right scripts in the right order.

 ## Prerequisites

 ### Pre 1: Conda package manager (python & etc)